 d.
-Rear License Light
+Rear License Lights

-A rear license lamp is mounted in the bumper below the license plate to provide adequate lighting of the plate.
-The lamp contains one 3 CP lamp bulb which operates in conjunction with the tail lights, and its circuit is also protected by the 10 ampere "TAIL LTS." fuse on the fuse block.
+Two rear license lamps are mounted in the bumper beside the license plate to provide adequate lighting of the plate.
+Each lamp contains one 3 CP lamp bulb which operates in conjunction with the tail lights, and its circuit is also protected by the 10 ampere "TAIL LTS." fuse on the fuse block.

-The lamp bulb may be replaced by removing the lens from the license lamp housing.
+A lamp bulb may be replaced by removing the lens from the license lamp housing.